idaholab/mastodon/doc/content/examples/example10a.md

 The displacement variables are defined in the `Variables` block.
 The accelerations, velocities and stresses are defined as auxiliary variables in the `AuxVariables` block.

 The `TensorMechanics` action and `InertialForce` kernels are used to model the dynamics of the 3D solid elements.
 Gravity and damping are not modeled.
-The AuxKernel, `RankTwoAux` is used to store and output the stress-zz.
+The AuxKernel, `RankTwoAux` is used to store and output stress-zz.

 !listing examples/ex10a/MASTODON_Explicit_HEX8.i
          start=AuxKernels